Follow the four Cs

 - Take extra care when completing or modifying electronic records so that the author is clearly identified.

 - Every time a new record is created or an existing record is modified, the date must be recorded on the system.

 - Make sure your IT system is robustly protected against unauthorised or unlawful access, with strong passwords and data encryption.

 - Use secure methods when sending confidential information, and make sure you have regular backups in place to protect against corruption, damage or destruction of files.
 A back-up of your electronic files should also be held securely off-site in case of accidental loss.

 - Avoid storing patient identifiable data on personal mobile devices.
 The Department of Health has said that 'the movement of unencrypted data held in electronic format should not be allowed in the NHS' and 'wherever possible, person identifiable data should always be stored on a secure server'.

 - Seek appropriate IT advice about data destruction before disposing of computer hardware.
 Digital data can be difficult to delete completely from a hard drive.

 - Get to know your workplace information security policy, including the name of the person in charge of data security.
-Follow practice or trust procedures, for example on the use of laptops and portable data storage.
+Follow practice or trust procedures, such as those on using laptops and portable data storage.

-This guidance was correct at publication 22/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/01/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.